aicpslab/certified-data-driven-feedback-sim/README.md

 </p>

 <p align="center">
-  <em>Certified feedback structure used for online control evaluation.</em>
+  <em>Certified feedback structure used in the closed-loop implementation.</em>
 </p>

-This repository provides the simulation and evaluation code for a **finite-horizon constrained lateral-vehicle benchmark**, which is one specialization of the general formulation.
-In this setting, admissibility of the applied input depends on the existence of a feasible future control continuation.
-The benchmark provides a complete closed-loop evaluation of reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time.
+The **lateral-vehicle benchmark** is used as a finite-horizon constrained-control specialization because it provides a complete closed-loop setting in which admissibility of the applied input depends on the existence of a feasible future continuation.
+This setting allows reference-behavior recovery, hard-constraint satisfaction, recursive feasibility, and online execution time to be evaluated together.

 ## Repository contents